 What are Kegel exercisers?

 You know what Kegel exercises are, you’ve tried to do them, and you’ve seen minimal results.
+That is frustrating!
+1 in 4 women do Kegel exercises incorrectly, and who can blame them when you can’t see anything.
+Then when you learn, it is still hard to keep it up multiple times a day every day.
 What next?
-The good news is there are a bunch of Kegel exercise devices and Kegel machines on the market that can improve your pelvic floor health.
+The good news is there are a bunch of Kegel exercise devices and Kegel machines on the market that can help you strengthen and tone those pelvic floor muscles.
 The best Kegel exercisers teach you how to do the pelvic floor exercises correctly.
-Done consistently, Kegels are proven to strengthen and tone your pelvic floor muscles.
+Even better, some can do the work for you.

 What’s the big deal about pelvic floor health?

 In addition to supporting pelvic organs, your pelvic floor muscles control how effective your contractions are when you go to the bathroom.
 Statistics show 1 in 3 women in the US experience incontinence, and those who procrastinate addressing the problem might need more intense treatment, or even surgery.
 Stress urinary incontinence occurs when your bladder leaks under sudden pressure, like when you laugh, sneeze, or cough.
 Even exercising can trigger bladder leakage.
 Tightening these pelvic floor muscles by using a Kegel exerciser gives you better control to stop bladder leaks.